WebPatient/EOSIOPublicHealthAuthority/README.md

 When infected with COVID-19 press on 'NOTIFY OTHERS'

 - Step 7<br>
-An authorized healthcare provider with valid Owner and Active Private keys
+An authorized healthcare provider with valid Owner and Active Private keys will complete the next screen and press 'submit'<br>

+- Step 8<br>

 # Inspiration for EOSIO Public Health Authority App